-Get a GRIP: An AAI program designed to help New Investigators prepare their NIH grant proposals
+Get a GRIP: An AAI program designed to help early-career investigators prepare their NIH grant proposals

 The AAI Grant Review for Immunologists Program (GRIP) offers new principal investigators (PIs) access to established PIs for guidance in preparing grant proposals as they embark on their independent research careers in immunology.

 AAI volunteers strive to match early-career investigator applicants with PIs outside of their own institutions having experience in the proposed areas of research.
 Participation in the program is strictly voluntary and is not intended to supplant internal mentoring programs at applicants' own institutions.